 For example, if a researcher was interested in talk about heterosex, and had collected interview data, with an inductive approach they would read and re-read the data for any themes related to heterosex, and code diversely, without paying attention to the themes that previous research on the topic might have identified.
-For example, the researcher would not look to Hollway's (1989) influential research identifying discourses of heterosex, and code just for male sexual drive, have/hold or permissive discourse themes.
+For example, the researcher would not look to the influential research of Hollway (1989), identifying discourses of heterosex, and code just for male sexual drive, have/hold or permissive discourse themes.
 In contrast, with a theoretical approach, the researcher may well be interested in the way permissiveness plays out across the data, and focus on that particular feature in coding the data.
-What this would then result in is a number of themes around permissiveness, which may include, speak to, or expand on something approximating Hollway's original theme.
+This would then result in a number of themes around permissiveness, which may include, speak to, or expand on something approximating Hollway's original theme.